AtulSingh11-0/Chai-aur-React/README.md

 - understood how react works under the hood
 - learnt how reconciliation and diffing algorithm works in react
 - understood how react converts jsx to react elements and how it renders them

+# 02 hooks-in-react

+- learnt about the basics of hooks in react
+- implemented useState in react and understood how it works
+- did an assignment on useState and added limit to the counter

+# 03 tailwind-props

+- learnt about tailwind css and how to use it in react
+- understood the basics of tailwind css
+- implemented tailwind css in a react project
+- learnt about props in react and how to use them
+- implemented props in a react project